linardsbi/lora-comms/README.md

 # LORA COMMS
 This is going to be an ESP8266 messaging app over LoRa.
-The user will be able to use his phone to use the ESP's access point to send messages to other instances of the app.
+The app will provide an access point to send messages from a phone to other instances of the app.
+In other words, the app will provide point to point communication by combining LoRa and a web-based GUI.